web-dl-tools/docs/installation.md

 This will access a container inside the API stack and run a command to create a new user.
 You will be prompted for the account details.
 After the superadmin has been created you can access the admin panel on port 8000.
 In addition to this you can still use your admin user as a regular user on the website.

 **Example**:
-Using the same scenario as above you can now use the following url to access the admin panel for Web DL.
+Using the same scenario as above you can now use the following URL to access the admin panel for Web DL.

 ```url
 http://192.168.1.3:8000/adminlogin/